 - “I remind myself what it is going to feel like when I finish my workout

 - Giving up is not an option – it is like a pest that will spread into other areas of your life

 - I often look at other athletes around me and make a game plan.
 I tell myself to finish the repetitions of a specific exercise during a workout before the other athlete finishes theirs.”

 What sort of change has Freeletics brought into the rest of your life that were totally unexpected?

-“As soon as you know that you can achieve your Freeletics goal, you will understand that you can also achieve all other goals.
-I am a more positive person that truly believes in the phrase “If you can dream it, you can achieve it.”
+“As soon as you know that you can achieve your Freeletics goal, you understand that you can also achieve all other goals.
+I'm a more positive person that truly believes in the phrase “If you can dream it, you can achieve it.”
 My whole life is so good right now, I’m not looking for anything more.
 Freeletics has helped me become content with my life.
 But I always want to become a better Free Athlete.”

 Can people get in contact with you or leave you encouraging messages?